 Graduate degree in Mechatronics, or qualifications considered by the Faculty to be equivalent.

-To be admitted into the PhD programme at the Faculty of Engineering and Science, the applicant must meet one of the following requirements to competence in Applied Mathematics, Information- and Communication Technology (ICT), Mathematic Education, Mechatronics or Renewable Energy:
+To be admitted into the PhD programme in Engineering and Science, the applicant must meet one of the following requirements to competence in Information- and Communication Technology (ICT), Mathematic Education, Mechatronics or Renewable Energy:

 As a general rule, the following should apply: